 Demonstrate the Efficacy of your Final Product or Ingredient

-High-throughput Fluorescence Immunostaining: Protein expression analysis using high content fluorescent immunostaining image analysis: cell ageing, proliferation, etc. Get with just one assay different outputs about the efficacy of your product, perform screenings of extracts or molecular entities, find out new functions, etc.
+High-throughput Fluorescence Immunostaining using InCell Analyzer (in vitro, ex vivo): Protein expression analysis using high content fluorescent immunostaining image analysis: cell ageing, proliferation (Caspase-9, Bcl2, YAP, Ki-67, etc.).
+Get with just one assay different outputs about the efficacy of your product, perform screenings of extracts or molecular entities, find out new functions, etc.

 Also included: 3D pictures, macroscopic pictures, use test (self-assessment questionnaire) and dermatologically tested.